kivanctezoren/ccnn-uq-bootstrap/README.md

 utilized:
 * @TODO KIVANÇ We had some problems with the CCNN implementation.
 The design for it was done in 2017, and it was implemented without any framework support.
 (KIVANÇ BURAYA HER NE SORUN YAŞADIYSAN YAZ).
+* ... issue with frobenious norm - unstable results, creates NaN, div by 0
 * Appendix for the paper wasn't available at the AAAI'21 conference archive, so we could not find the proof or the methods they specifically used for the theoretical basis of their transfer learning approaches.
 * The LeNet-5 model used in the paper was actually not the best in terms of its parameters (such as filters and kernel size) for the architecture.
+  * Moreover, the details for the (linear) fully connected layers of the architecture were not specified.
 * The average interval length was calculated as the average of interval lengths in the entire dataset, without considering interval length per each class.
 * Number of samples to be obtained at each bootstrap sampling iteration was not specified.